omelendrez/totem/README.md

     `npm install`

-    `npm run dev`
+    `npm run serve`

-    Admin app will run at port 8080 and your browser will open automatically
+    Admin app will run at port 8070 and your browser will open automatically

   - (Deprecated) Inside **client** run: